dsmsuite/dsmsuite.github.io/index.md

 # Design structure matrix

-Using a design structure matrix to visualize the code architecture addresses some of the problems described above:
-* It can be used to visualize very complex software systems without overwhelming the user.
-* It can be used to validate that the source code conforms to the intended architecture.
-* It can be easily kept in sync with the code.
-Is a powerful technique for analyzing, improving, and managing software architecture and can be adopted at any stage of the project

 A design structure matrix consists of a matrix to visualize dependencies of hierarchically organized elements and a set of algorithms which can be applied on the matrix to sort the elements in order to discover layering.